 Do not overpour the resin, as it will increase the chances of forming new dimples.

 Can I fix dimples on an epoxy resin that has already been cured?

 Yes, epoxy resins that have already been cured can be fixed for dimples.
-You can proceed to add a fresh layer of epoxy resin o top of it to fix the dimple.
+You can add a fresh layer of epoxy resin o top of it to improve the dimple.

 Make sure you evenly distribute the flood coat across the surface.